ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento1/restrictfilefolder.md

 This guide is to show you how you can Password and or IP restrict a file or folder within your document root using Nginx.

-We highly recommend restricting the Magento 1 admin URI so will use this as an example.
+We highly recommend restricting the Magento 1 admin URI so will use this as an example (mageadmin).

 ## htpasswd File ##